pttkachuk/bolla-app-backend/README.md

 ## Features

-- <b>User Registration</b>: <small>Provides an API to allow users to register by providing a unique username, email address, and password.</small>
+- <b>User Registration</b>: Provides an API to allow users to register by providing a unique username, email address, and password.
-- <b>Password Hashing</b>: <small>Utilizes the bcrypt algorithm to secure user passwords stored in the database.</small>
+- <b>Password Hashing</b>: >Utilizes the bcrypt algorithm to secure user passwords stored in the database.
-- <b>Error Handling</b>: <small>Implements error handling to respond appropriately to errors during the registration process.</small>
+- <b>Error Handling</b>: Implements error handling to respond appropriately to errors during the registration process.

 ## Technologies Used

-- Node.js: Backend based on Node.js for handling HTTP requests.
+- <b>Node.js</b>: Backend based on Node.js for handling HTTP requests.
-- Express.js: Lightweight web framework for handling routes and requests.
+- <b>Express.js</b>: Lightweight web framework for handling routes and requests.
-- MongoDB: NoSQL database used for storing user data.
+- <b>MongoDB</b>: NoSQL database used for storing user data.
-- Mongoose: Data modeling library to simplify interaction with MongoDB from the backend.
+- <b>Mongoose</b>: Data modeling library to simplify interaction with MongoDB from the backend.

 ## Installation